 Which are the best luxury hotels and resorts with executive club lounges in Vietnam, including Da Nang, Hanoi, Ho Chi Minh City (Saigon), and Hoi An?
 We have already reviewed the best luxury hotels in Vietnam.
 Unfortunately, most luxury hotels do not have executive club lounges or concierge floors, with rooms offering complimentary food and drink.
 But there are some exceptional hotels that do offer club lounges in Vietnam.

-So it is worth picking your luxury hotel accordingly so that you can benefit from all the free food and drink offered up in the lounge, as well as the luxurious rooms, setting, and service offered by these wonderful hotels.
+So it is worth picking your luxury hotel accordingly so that you can benefit from all the free food and drink offered up in the lounge, as well as the luxurious rooms, settings, and services offered by these wonderful hotels.
 It is also worth noting that Vietnam’s vibrant Ho Chi Minh City (HCMC) is still often called Saigon, so many of the hotels in Ho Chi Minh City actually have Saigon as part of their name.

 Vietnam remains relatively undiscovered when compared to the more mainstream Asian tourist destinations such as Phuket in Thailand.
 As a result, this wonderful country still has many unspoiled corners to explore, and it is one of Southeast Asia’s most fascinating countries.